W: WALL - WALSH

 1960s Birmingham based wrestler who worked for the independent promoters.
 Often billed as Captain Vic Wall, sadly we know little about him.
 We do know he was also a referee for the independent promoters, and said to be a good one by other wrestlers because he had the talent of not seeing everything.

+Calm and confident were words associated with Sonny's style as he meticulously outwitted his opponents.
 Here was a man who could hold his own with the hard men of the ring such as Arthur Beaumont, Jim Foy, Jack Atherton and anyone else the promoters matched with him.
 Sonny's reward came in July, 1950, when his defeat of Charlie Fisher led to recognition as British light heavyweight champion.

 Like other Northerners he had an aggressive style that fans sometimes confused with villainy, and a villain he was not.
 At the top of the profession for many years Norman wrestled Lou Thesz for the World Heavyweight Championship when the American visited Britain in 1957.